 If you’re sailing on the Disney Dream, you’re in for a real treat!
-Aside from a stunning ship, world class service and loads of onboard fun, you’ll be happy to know that dining on the Disney dream is really top-notch.
+Aside from a stunning ship, world-class service, and loads of onboard fun, you’ll be happy to know that dining on the Disney Dream is really top-notch.
 Check out all the Disney Dream Cruise Restaurants you can find onboard.

 What are the dining options on the Disney Dream?

 There are three main dining rooms on the Disney Dream, along with other quick-serve restaurants, a daily buffet, and lots of snack options.
 If you’re looking to elevate your dining experience, Palo and Remy which are first-class dining choices for adults-only are also available on the Disney Dream!

 How Does Dining Work on the Disney Dream?

 Disney Cruise Line has what they call, rotational dining.
 The way this works is you are given a time slot for dinner every night.
 You will either be seated for dinner at 5:30 or 8:15.
 Your dining time slot is assigned to you once you check-in online, and although you can request a different time slot, it’s not always guaranteed that you will be able to switch.
 Your best bet to getting the dining time you want is to book as early as possible.
 Rotational dining is nice because you are assigned to a different restaurant each night, allowing you to try all of the options onboard and you will have the same servers every night, so they get to know you and what you like.

 Keep in mind, you don’t have to dine at the restaurants at all.
 There are a lot of other options available if you prefer something more low-key, and don’t want a table service meal onboard.
 We recommend at least trying the restaurants once because the food is just so good and it will give you an opportunity to try something you may not have been able to otherwise.
 Plus, it is included in the cost of your cruise(with the exception of Remy and Palo) so you might as well take advantage of it!